Vertex Cover Reconfiguration and Beyond: Polynomial-Time Algorithms

 \subsection{Cactus Graphs}

-A {\em cactus graph} $G$ is a connected graph in which every edge belongs to at most one cycle.
-We let ${\cal{C}}(G)$ denote the set of all cycles in $G$.
-We say vertex $v \in V(G)$ is a {\em join vertex} if $v$ belongs to a cycle and $N_G(v) \geq 3$.
-The following observation is a consequence of the fact that any maximal matching ${\cal{M}}(G)$ in a cactus graph $G$ can contain an edge from each cycle in ${\cal{C}}(G)$.
+A {cactus graph} $G$~\cite{Brandstadt99} is a connected graph in which every edge belongs to at most one cycle.
+We~let ${\cal{C}}(G)$ denote the set of all cycles in $G$.
+We say vertex $v \in V(G)$ is a {join vertex} if $v$ belongs to a cycle and $N_G(v) \geq 3$.

+The following proposition is a consequence of the fact that a maximal matching ${\cal{M}}(G)$ of a cactus graph $G$ can contain an edge from each cycle in ${\cal{C}}(G)$.